PyO3/pyo3/guide/src/features.md

 This feature is a backwards-compatibility feature to allow continued use of the "GIL Refs" APIs deprecated in PyO3 0.21.
 These APIs have performance drawbacks and soundness edge cases which the newer `Bound<T>` smart pointer and accompanying APIs resolve.

-This feature and the APIs it enables is expected to be removed in a future PyO3 version.
+This feature and the APIs it enables are expected to be removed in a future PyO3 version.
+This feature is a superset of the `gil-refs-migration` feature which also suppresses deprecation warnings related to these APIs.

+### `gil-refs-migration`

+This feature is a temporary feature for PyO3 0.21 to assist with migration off the "GIL Refs" APIs.
+Unlike the `gil-refs` feature, using this feature will emit deprecation warnings for uses of "GIL Refs" APIs.

+Disabling this feature will opt-in to a few breaking changes which cannot be hinted by deprecation warnings.
+See the [migration guide](./migration.md#deactivating-the-gil-refs-features) for details.

+This feature is expected to be removed in PyO3 0.22.

 ### `macros`